xavarius/the-blog/_posts/2022-12-06-mobile-devops-blueprint-jumpstart-into-android-ui-testing-workflow-on-bitrise-ci.md

 We’re finally at the end.
 Now, you can use provided a blueprint and run your test suite in minutes via Bitrise.
 Happy coding!

-I hope you like this piece.
-As you can see I love a fast feedback loop — if you have any objections, comments, or questions — please drop a comment or DM message.
+I hope you like this piece I love a fast feedback loop.
+If you have any objections, comments, or questions — please drop a comment or DM message.

-If you want to reach out, I’m based in Wrocław, Poland.
-Here are my [LinkedIn](https://pl.linkedin.com/in/maciejmalak) and [Twitter](https://twitter.com/monkeydevspl).